Loading…

 Bond metal to plastic with Adiseal Hi-Grab

 Adiseal Hi-Grab instant grab adhesive will also bond metal to plastic.
-It has a higher initial tack than Adiseal adhesive & sealant.
-However, we recommend Adiseal adhesive & sealant when bonding metal to plastic.
+It has a higher initial tack than Adiseal adhesive sealant.
+However, we recommend using Adiseal adhesive sealant when gluing metal to plastic.
 The reason for this is that the Hi-Grab product is a very thick product.
-To bring together closely the 2 surfaces to be glued, requires a much higher force if the Hi-Grab adhesive is between the 2 materials compared to the Adiseal adhesive & sealant product.
+To bring together closely the 2 surfaces to be glued, requires a much higher force if the thick Hi-Grab adhesive is between the 2 materials compared to the Adiseal adhesive sealant product.

 Extra high grab adhesive